apiaxle/blog/_posts/2013-04-07-handy-git-tips-to-stop-you-getting-fired.md

       passwords.php

 No chance of checking in `passwords.php` now.
-You're safe from the wrath of the CTO for now.
+You're safe from the wrath of the CTO for a bit.

     $ git unassume passwords.php
     $ git status